-Taking several different medicines may cause drug interactions, which may increase or decrease the action of a medicine to a point where it is harmful.
-Some OTC medicines, herbal remedies, dietary supplements and certain foods (such as grapefruit juice and milk) may significantly interact with other medicines.
-Because alcohol can enhance the effect of medicines that depress the central nervous system (such as sedatives, tranquillisers and strong painkillers), such drugs should not be mixed with alcohol.
+Taking several different medicines may cause drug interactions, which may increase or decrease the effect of the other drug to a point where it is harmful.
+Also some OTC medicines, herbal remedies, dietary supplements, so-called natural remedies and certain foods (such as grapefruit juice and milk) may have significant interactions with medicines.
+Because alcohol can enhance the effect of medicines called central nervous system depressants (such as sleep medicine, tranquillisers and strong painkillers), such drugs should not be mixed with alcohol.

-Elderly people and patients with multiple medical problems often take several medicines and are therefore more likely than others to experience harmful interactions.
+Elderly people and patients with multiple diseases often take several medicines and are therefore more likely than others to experience harmful interactions.

-All medicine packages include a package leaflet, which provides important information on the medicine in question.
-The leaflet also mentions key interactions.
-To avoid harmful interactions, it is important to tell your doctor which medicines you are taking, including all prescription-free medicines, herbal remedies and dietary supplements.
-Pharmacy personnel can also offer advice on the compatibility of medicines.
+To avoid harmful interactions, it is important to tell your doctor which medicines you are taking, including all prescription-free medicines, herbal remedies, dietary supplements and natural remedies.
+You can also ask pharmacy personnel about the compatibility of these products.

 You can search for package leaflets in the FimeaWeb